Hades, the Unseen Realm

 Capernaum was a flourishing city, and well respected in it’s day.
 And of course Capernaum refers to the “people” of the city.
 They were (figuratively speaking) “exalted to heaven”.
 But Jesus says, “you will be brought down to hades”.
 Their exalted status would be greatly “humbled” wouldn’t it?
 To be “brought down” obviously means “to be humbled”.
 It actually refers to them being judged.
 “It shall be more tolerable for the land of Sodom, in the day of judgment, than for you!”

-So then, the word hades, which refers to a very humble and “unseen” condition, is used figuratively to represent Capernaum being humbled from it’s previously exalted position.
-Capernaum would be “unseen”.
+So then, the word hades, which refers to a very humble and “unseen” condition, is used figuratively to represent Capernaum being humbled from it’s previously exalted position, where it’s inhabitants would be “unseen”, and unrecognized by God.
 Remember.. that’s the very meaning of the word hades; “unseen”.
-Instead of being lifted high for all to see, the people of Capernaum would be humbled, and brought down low, and unseen.
+Instead of being lifted high for all to see, the people of Capernaum would be humbled, and brought down low, and unseen, and unrecognized as far as salvation is concerned.
 This same analogy is repeated in Luke 10:15, in what we call a “parallel verse”.

 You’ve no doubt heard the bible phrase..
 “He who exalts himself will be humbled, and he who humbles himself will be exalted.”
 That phrase is found four times in the bible..
 In Mathew 18:4, and 23:12, and in Luke 14:11, and 18:14.
 And the principle is stated and illustrated in the bible numerous other times as well; Such as James 4:10, “Humble yourself in the presence of God, and He will exalt you.”